 Is this tour suitable for children?

 Orca sightings are possible all year round.
 The prime months for Orca sightings are July – December, peaking fromAugust through September.

 Race Rocks Ecological Reserve is thriving with life in the winter months.
-There, and along the way we may encounter; Elephant Seals (pups in January), Harbour Porpoises, Steller Sea Lions, California Sea Lions, “Ollie” our lone resident Sea Otter, Harbour Seals, Cormorants, Bald Eagles as well as other avian species.
-Orca sightings are much less frequent, but still possible in the later winter months.
+There, and along the way we may encounter: Elephant Seals (pups typically in January); Harbour Porpoises; Steller/California Sea Lions; ‘Ollie’ our lone resident Sea Otter; Harbour Seals; Cormorants; Bald Eagles; and a variety of other avian species.
+Orca sightings will be less frequent, but still possible in the late winter months.